MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 Cards in the Viva Connections Dashboard are based on adaptive cards and the SharePoint Framework (SPFx).
 They provide a low-code solution to bring your line-of-business apps into the Dashboard.

-In addition, in Viva Connections for Desktop, the experience leverages SharePoint home sites, which can already be extended using Web parts and SPFx.
+In addition, in Viva Connections for Desktop, the experience uses SharePoint home sites, which can already be extended using Web parts and SPFx.

 These cards are available in the Dashboard toolbox when authoring a Dashboard, as shown in the following image: